exasol/script-languages-container-tool/doc/changes/unreleased.md

 ## Features

- - #344: Included new package file into hash sum calculation for docker image tag
+ - #344: Included new package file into docker image

 ## Refactorings